A DICTIONARY OF HISTORICAL TERMS

 In the mid and late 19th century many buildings (especially churches) imitated the Medieval style of building.
 This was called the Gothic revival.

 This is the name given by W G Hoskins to the movement between 1560 and 1640.
 Brick and stone replaced wood and many more people had chimneys.
-In the Middle Ages most people had a hole in the roof to let out smoke.
+In the Middle Ages, most people had a hole in the roof to let out the smoke.
 Having a chimney allowed you to build an extra floor between the ground and the roof.
 A history of English homes.

 This was a piece of armour to protect the lower leg.

 In many cathedrals and churches you can see a mans face with leaves sprouting from it carved in stone or wood.
 That is the green man.
 Sometimes there is a mans body carved with leaves and flowers covering it.

 The calendar devised by Pope Gregory XIII in the 16th century.
 It was adopted in England in 1752.

 A groat was a coin worth 4 pence.
 It was minted from the 14th century to the 17th century.